Corporate Governance Guidelines

-XIV.
+XV.
 Evaluating Board Performance

-XV.
+XVI.
 Reliance on Management and Outside Advice

 In performing its functions, the Board is entitled to rely on the advice, reports and opinions of management, counsel, accountants, auditors and other expert advisors.
 The Board shall have the authority to retain and approve the fees and retention terms of its outside advisors.